trembon/AnotherJSLib/README.md

 # AnotherJSLib
-Just another lQuery like library
+Just another jQuery like library

 Written to learn TypeScript and replace jQuery for a personal project